---->

 bodies in Gilbert theory terms maybe basically respond to external

-forces.
+forces as maybe by emitting small particles in response to received signals like remote-controlled rocket engines.
 This could give a natural 'equivalence' of forces and acceleration

 having a wider cover and making more sense than Einstein's little